 The law gave protection to the author by granting fourteen-year copyrights, with a fourteen-year renewal possible if the author was still alive.

 The domain of copyright protection is original works of authorship fixed in any tangible medium of expression (17 U.S.C. §102 (1988)).
 Works that may be copyrighted include literary, musical, artistic, photographic, architectural, and cinematographic works; maps; and computer software.
-For something to be protected, it must be “original”—the work must be the author's own production; it cannot be the result of copying (Bleistein v.
+For something to be protected, it must be “original”—the work must be the author’s own production; it cannot be the result of copying (Bleistein v.
 Donaldson Lithographing Co., 188 U.S. 239 (1903)).
 A further requirement that limits the domain of what can be copyrighted is that the expression must be “non-utilitarian” or “non-functional” in nature.
 Utilitarian products, or products that are useful for work, fall, if they fall anywhere, within the domain of patents.
-Finally, rights only extend over the actual concrete expression and the derivatives of the expression—not to the abstract ideas themselves For example, Einstein's Theory of Relativity, as expressed in various articles and publications, is not protected under copyright law.
+Finally, rights only extend over the actual concrete expression and the derivatives of the expression—not to the abstract ideas themselves For example, Einstein’s Theory of Relativity, as expressed in various articles and publications, is not protected under copyright law.
 Someone else may read these publications and express the theory in her own words and even receive a copyright for her particular expression.
 Some may find this troubling, but such rights are outside the domain of copyright law.
-The individual who copies abstract theories and expresses them in her own words may be guilty of plagiarism, but she cannot be held liable for copyright infringement.
+The individual who copies abstract theories or ideas and expresses them in her own words may be guilty of plagiarism, but she cannot be held liable for copyright infringement.

 There are five exclusive rights that copyright owners enjoy, and three major restrictions on the bundle.
 The five rights are: the right to reproduce the work, the right to adapt it or derive other works from it, the right to distribute copies of the work, the right to display the work publicly, and the right to perform it publicly.
 Under U.S. copyright law, each of these rights may be individually parsed out and sold separately by the copyright owner.
 All five rights lapse after the lifetime of the author plus 70 years—or in the case of works for hire, the term is set at 95 years from publication or 120 years from creation, whichever comes first.
 Aside from limited duration (17 U.S.C. §302), the rules of fair use (17 U.S.C. §107) and first sale (17 U.S.C. §109(a)) also restrict the rights of copyright owners.
 Although the notion of “fair use” is notoriously hard to spell out, it is a generally recognized principle of Anglo-American copyright law that allows anyone to make limited use of another’s copyrighted work for such purposes as criticism, comment, news reporting, teaching, scholarship, and research.
 The “first sale” rule prevents a copyright holder who has sold copies of a protected work from later interfering with the subsequent sale of those copies.
 In short, the owners of copies can do what they like with their property, short of violating the copyrights mentioned above.

 As a modern workaround for the first sale rule, many online content providers, rather than selling a copy of a work, simply offer licensing agreements (through click-wrap, shrink-wrap, etc.) that allow only specific uses of protected content.
 These approaches to protecting intellectual works are relatively new and seemingly build upon the copyright systems already in place.
 For example, by using licensing agreements to guarantee different levels of downstream access, the Creative Commons and Copyleft models seek to expand the commons of thought and expression (Stallman 1997; Lessig 2004).
 An owner may allow others to build upon a protected work provided that the “new” work is similarly accessible or usable.
+Note that the moral bindingness of these contracts/agreements presuppose prior entitlements (hinting at the moral justifications offered below).
+For example, if neither party to a Copyleft license owns or has legitimate title to the intellectual work in question, then the resulting agreement/license will not be binding.
+Thus, Creative Commons and Copyleft models are actually built upon ownership or entitlement claims to intellectual works.

 As with copyright, there are restrictions on the domain of patent protection.
 The U.S. Patent Act requires usefulness, novelty, and non-obviousness of the subject matter.
 The usefulness requirement is typically deemed satisfied if the invention can accomplish at least one of its intended purposes.
 Needless to say, given the expense of obtaining a patent, most machines, articles of manufacture, and processes are useful in this minimal sense.